 Acorn teaches prayer ministry in the context of healing and wholeness, ministering to the whole person, body, mind and spirit.
 We have various events at which you can explore and learn about this opportunity to serve others.

-Our School of Healing events run monthly on a Saturday morning in Guildford and Leicester.
+Our School of Healing events run monthly on a Saturday morning on Zoom Webinar.
 At each three-hour event, through worship, learning, discussion and debate, you will explore the Christian healing ministry and consider a diverse range of subjects.
-The morning will conclude with a short healing service.

 Each month there will be an opportunity for you to learn and experience how to become involved in the healing ministry and how to stay involved.
 You will focus on developing your sensitivity to the voice of the Holy Spirit and your awareness of how God is at work.